Waiting for news, families of Israeli hostages share their loved ones' lives and dreams

 “They had a very, very, very strong bond of 54 years,” her son Noam, a psychotherapist in London, told The Associated Press.
 “And my mum, this is her main thing now, really, just getting her life back after dealing with the loss of my dad.”

 Ada Sagi was born in Tel Aviv in 1948, the daughter of Holocaust survivors from Poland.
-She moved to a kibbutz at the age of 18, not for religious reasons but because she was attracted by the ideals of equality and humanity on which the communal settlements were built.
+She moved to a kibbutz at the age of 18 because she was attracted by the ideals of equality and humanity on which the communal settlements were built.

 A mother of three, Ada decided to learn Arabic so she could make friends with her neighbors and build a better future for her children.
 She later taught the language to other Israelis as a way to improve communication with the Palestinians who live near Kibbutz Nir Oz, on the southeastern border of the Gaza Strip.